VasgoTheTotoroo/Checkers/README.md

-# Checkers-Game
+# Checkers-Game-AI
-Checkers Game in Python
+Checkers Game in Python with an AI
 Comments and some vocabulary are in french

-Works but need improvement to speed up algorithms
+Works but need improvement to speed up the algorithms